piyush-dak/project-dog-classification/README.md

 #### Amazon Web Services

 You can use Amazon Web Services to launch an EC2 GPU instance.
-(This costs money, but enrolled students should see a coupon code in their student `resources`.)